 Darussalam Enterprise (DARe) was established to develop micro, small and medium enterprises (MSMEs) into resilient drivers of economic growth.
 As part of its capacity building initiatives, DARe conducts several programmes to help aspiring entrepreneurs and start-ups run their business effectively.

-The Micro Bootcamp programme is for youth looking to start a micro business, which is defined as an enterprise with four or less employees.
-Meanwhile, the Accelerate Bootcamp brings in private sector experts and established entrepreneurs to train and mentor participants in their entrepreneurial journey.
+The Micro Bootcamp programme is aimed at youth looking to start a micro business, which is defined as an enterprise with four or less employees.
+Meanwhile, the Accelerate Bootcamp brings in the private sector, experts and established entrepreneurs to train and mentor participants on their entrepreneurial journey.

-Through its Industry Business Academy, DARe trains business owners or employees to learn new business skills such as finance, human resource management, marketing and other business disciplines.
+Business owners and employees may also join the Industry Business Academy by DARe to learn new business skills such as finance, human resources management, marketing and other business disciplines.

-Another initiative by DARe is the Brunei Mentors for Entrepreneurs Network (BMEN).
-Business mentors are brought together, made up of successful entrepreneurs, industry experts, professionals and academia who share their knowledge and mentor growing businesses.
+Another initiative by DARe is the Brunei Mentors for Entrepreneurs Network (BMEN), which brings together successful entrepreneurs, industry experts, professionals and academia who share their knowledge and mentor growing businesses.

 Copyright 2019 Borneo Bulletin Yearbook 2019 All rights reserved.